 Instructions

-- Once boiling, reduce the heat to medium low and cook the pasta for 10-14 minutes, until al-dente.
+- Cook: Once boiling, reduce the heat to medium low and cook the pasta for 10 to 14 minutes, until al-dente.
 Stir the mixture every 2 minutes to prevent anything from sticking to the bottom of the pan.
 (Note: cooking times will vary based on the type of pasta used.
 I suggest you start to check for doneness based on the minimum cook time on the package instructions)

-- Pasta: this recipe will work both gluten-free and gluten-full pasta, so use what works for you!
-I suggest you use shorter pasta shapes (such as penne, rotini, shells, marcaroni) over longer noodles as they cook more evenly in this method.
+- Pasta: This recipe will work both gluten-free and gluten-full pasta, so use what works for you!
+I suggest you use shorter pasta shapes (such as penne, rotini, shells, macaroni) over longer noodles as they cook more evenly in this method.
 If you are using gluten-free pasta, I have found that brown rice pasta works best.

 Tastes bad